nathancatania/glean-docs/docs/getting-started/assistant.en.md

 You can exclude certain content from ever being sent to an LLM across all Glean Assistant interfaces.

-For example, if you exclude a document, Assistant will not use any data from that document to generate responses; even if a user is permitted to access the document content.
+For example, if you exclude a document, Glean Assistant will not use any data from that document to generate responses; even if a user is permitted to access the document content.

 Exclusions can be set based on:

-* **Datasource** - You can select an entire datasource to exclude from Assistant, eg: Workday.
+* **Datasource** - You can select an entire datasource to exclude from Assistant, e.g. Workday.
 * **Containers** - A container is a group of content that spans across multiple datasources.
-Useful for excluding specific content in more than one location, eg: `spreadsheets`, `from: user=nathan@company.com`, etc
+Useful for excluding specific content in more than one location, e.g. `spreadsheets`, `from: user=nathan@company.com`, etc.
-* **Documents** - You can select individual documents to exclude from Assistant, eg: `plans_for_world_domination.docx`
+* **Documents** - You can select individual documents to exclude from Assistant, e.g. `plans_for_world_domination.docx`

 To configure exclusions: